 Acquia has improved its offerings and now sits higher in the Leader category than it did last year.
 Acquia’s acquisitions of Mautic, AgilOne, and Cohesion have provided the company with more advanced marketing capabilities, a customer data platform (CDP), and a low-code site builder.
 These additions mean Acquia can provide customers with a more comprehensive DXP offering that better reflects market demand.
 Episerver has also upgraded its marketing functionality, thanks to its acquisition of Optimzely, and provides the messaging and prescriptive guidance that Gartner believes will resonate with target audiences.

 Episerver (Optimizely) also sits higher in the Leader category than it did last year.
-Thanks to its acquisition of Optimzely, Episerver (Optimizely) has improved its marketing functionality and better resonate with its target audience’s aspirations.
+Thanks to its acquisition of Optimzely, Episerver (Optimizely) has improved its marketing functionality and better resonates with its target audience’s aspirations.
 The company also offers modular and transparent pricing packages, which have proven to be especially appealing to large enterprises and growing midsize organizations in the B2C and B2B markets.

-Liferay is once again situated as a Leader and provides large and midsize organizations with a DXP that provides authenticated customer and partner portal use cases.
+Liferay is once again a Leader and provides large and midsize organizations with a DXP that provides authenticated customer and partner portal use cases.
 The company usually targets enterprise IT buyers who operate in the manufacturing, utilities, and financial service industries.
-Sitecore also maintains its place in the Leader category and provides its users with the content management, personalization, and optimization capabilities that are often sought after by organizations that rely on sophisticated digital marketing and customer experience strategies.
+Sitecore also maintains its place in the Leader category and provides its users with the content management, personalization, and optimization capabilities often sought after by organizations that rely on sophisticated digital marketing and customer experience strategies.

 HCL Software, a division of HCL Technologies, is a new entry in the Magic Quadrant and is classified as a Challenger.
-The HCL Digital Experience platform operates in B2B, B2C, and B2E settings and provides features like content management, security and access control, DAM capabilities, and low-code application development.
+The HCL Digital Experience platform operates in B2B, B2C, and B2E settings and provides content management, security and access control, DAM capabilities, and low-code application development.
 According to Gartner, HCL Software’s inclusion in the report results from its June 2019 acquisition of IBM’s DXP business unit.
 This acquisition equipped HCL with products like WebSphere Portal, Web Content Manager, and the IBM Digital Experience Manager.

 Oracle and Salesforce rank as the two highest Challengers in this year’s Magic Quadrant.
 Oracle’s DXP is offered as a SaaS subscription that includes native PaaS services and maintains a global presence and partner ecosystem that benefit from its collection of content management, AI, analytics, and security functionalities.
 Meanwhile, Salesforce offers its large userbase with extensive CRM capabilities applicable in multiple B2B and B2C verticals, such as retail, manufacturing, healthcare, and financial services.